lavhuyaar/arqive/README.md

 - Database deployed on - Neon Console
 - Backend deployed on - Render

+Svgs used in the project are from [www.svgrepo.com](www.svgrepo.com)

 ## Keep up the good work Lav, proud of you (11/04/2025)